 When Adi wasn’t coaching and traveling around Israel for work, Adi would be at the gym working out, cooking and eating (!) delicious food, going to the beach, spending time with friends, and going to live music concerts.
 She’s passionate about connecting with people, sharing her love for Israel, and is very excited to be joining the Stony Brook community!

-Contact us to learn more about Jewish learning, Shabbat minyan, Kosher food, or to have coffee and chat!
+Contact me to learn more about Jewish learning, Shabbat minyan, Kosher food, or to have coffee and chat!

 Rabbi Phil Kaplan